The study aims to tackle inequalities and discrimination experiences in health services.

-If the participant no longer wants to take part in the study, they can withdraw any information that has been provided in the survey or the in-depth interview, given it is within one month after completing the study.
-However, given the nature of focus group discussions, any information the participant discloses during the discussion cannot be withdrawn.
+If the participant no longer wants to take part in the study, they can withdraw any information that has been provided in the survey or in-depth interview, given it is within one month after completing the study.
+However, given the nature of focus group discussions, any information the participants discloses during the discussion cannot be withdrawn.

 The TIDES study is being conducted by researchers from King’s College London and is funded by the Wellcome Trust.

 Address: TIDES Study, Weston Education Centre, Cutcombe Rd, London, SE5 9RJ